 Under the FTA, both Parties eliminated customs duties on imports of all industrial products.
-In addition to eliminating tariffs and non-tariff barriers, the FTA also regulates many areas such as sanitary and phytosanitary measures, technical barriers to trade, intellectual property, rules of origin, internal taxation, anti-dumping and countervailing measures, safeguards, and balance of payments measures.
+In addition to eliminating tariffs and non-tariff barriers, the FTA also regulates many areas such as sanitary and phytosanitary measures, intellectual property, rules of origin, internal taxation, anti-dumping and countervailing measures, safeguards, and balance of payments measures.

 Concerning agricultural products, Turkey and Serbia exchanged mutual concessions for certain products in the form of tariff quotas subject to MFN duty reduction or exemption.
 Reciprocal concession lists of agricultural products are laid down in Protocol I of the Agreement (Revised version - 1 June 2019.)

-The products which will benefit from the preferential tariffs should fulfill the rules of origin set out in Protocol II of the Agreement and Protocol III of the Agreement covers trade in services.
+The products which will benefit from the preferential tariffs should fulfil the rules of origin set out in Protocol II of the Agreement and Protocol III of the Agreement covers trade in services.